 Combining thoroughly different works on our recordings is not the only goal for a German-Turkish couple such as ours, with Iranian, Arabian, and Romanian roots: it also opens the door for what we conceive as fulfilled music-making together.

 On our third album „In Search Of“, we tell the musical stories from our childhood.
 Despite our different backgrounds, we explore music‘s potential to build bridges, which has guided us ever since we were children.

-When we are not giving concerts, we spend our free time with our newborn daughter Kayra in Cologne, in the foothills of the Alps in Upper Bavaria, and in Istanbul.
+With our YouTube series “off the record” and “literally music”, we have created a platform for conversation and music that allows an intuitive and fresh access to classical music.
+At the same time, they give a personal look behind the scenes of a musician family.
+When we are not giving concerts, we spend our free time with our daughter Kayra in Cologne, in the foothills of the Alps in Upper Bavaria, and in Istanbul.